-Covering more than 3 million hectares (7.4 million acres), the AWC portfolio represents the largest private conservation estate in Australia.
+Covering 3.25 million hectares (8 million acres), the AWC portfolio represents the largest private conservation estate in Australia.

 - AWC owns and manages more land than any other non-government conservation organisation in Australia.